-- You feel ill seeing stock prices fall instead of seeing it as an opportunity to be seized.
+- You feel panicked when stock prices fall rather than seeing an opportunity.

 - You lose sleep and worry a lot about owning stocks.

-- You think that "the stock market is like a casino."
+- You think the stock market is like a casino.

-- You think a stock split is a bonus (fact: it's meaningless).
+- You think a stock split is a bonus.

-- You can't read an income statement or balance sheet.
+- You can't read an income statement, balance sheet, or annual report.

 - You don't know what the earnings yield is.